lancingknight/SPxcoIN/README.md

 		M(t, i) of M(t) pools
 		b. choose only one array Ai in the pool and solve a nonce in order to gain the right to work on the array.
 		c.
 Verify at least R transactions and their related account balances in the array.
+		If there are m counterparties in the transaction, R*(m-1) transactions needs to be verified.
 		d.
 Sign its own transaction ID in each of the transactions it verified.

 	If its processing speed and bandwidth is fast enough, it may also choose to work as a miner instead.